evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ### Regenerative braking

-[Regenerative braking](../../../../technology/regen/) is available in several modes.
-The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
-In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
-You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.
+The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
+The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br /> Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
+This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
+You can choose between two stopping modes for one-pedal driving. **Hold mode** brings the vehicle to a complete stop using friction brakes, and **Roll mode** allows the vehicle to roll until it stops naturally.

 ## Exterior